gocloudarchitects/lfcc/openstack/lab/README.md

 # Configuration overview

-The document is in 3 sections:
+This document is divided in sections:

 1. Initialize the hypervisor
 2. Provisiom the lab vm